Academic Administration

 Hannah joined the Walker’s community in 2023 as the school registrar.
 She is familiar with the boarding school world, having worked at both Northfield Mount Hermon and the Fay School, and also as a graduate of nearby Suffield Academy.
 Hannah began her career working in the admissions office at NMH before returning to school at Harvard where she earned an Ed.M in Mind, Brain, and Education.
 After graduate school, Hannah worked as a learning specialist at Fay and returned to NMH several years later as an academic coach.
 Since relocating back to Connecticut in 2019, Hannah has tutored students at Westminster in addition to teaching a group of remote 5th graders at Renbrook during the pandemic.
 Hannah lives in Simsbury with her husband, three sons, and a plethora of pets.

-Executive Director of Walker's Capabilities Approach Program
+Executive Director of the Capabilities Approach Program

 Read Full Profile